We Stop Unwanted Calls and Debt Collector Harassment.

 According to its website, QCI is a “premier Accounts Receivables Management firm” and “a licensed, bonded, and insured debt collection agency” with “service areas that include the Pacific Northwest.”
 QCI states that its professional collections ensure the highest return for clients who are “not receiving enough money from their current collection agency…and believe they should be receiving more.”

-The QCI website does not provide a lot of detailed information about their collection practices or the industries they serve.
-QCI offers“a suite of A/R services from early billing to full collections.”
+The Quick Collect website does not provide a lot of detailed information about their collection practices or the industries they serve but it appears they collect for dental care providers.
+QCI offers “a suite of A/R services from early billing to full collections.”
 QCI’s pre-collection services combine an “early-out program with diplomatic reminder letters and phone calls.”
 Their full collection division employs a “professional collection team to produce the greatest return.”
-Finally, QCI’s legal collection division’s “diplomatic legal team… resolves… high-risk accounts.”
+Finally, QCI’s legal collection division’s “diplomatic legal team resolves high-risk accounts.”

 QCI offers a guarantee that “gives clients the peace of mind that they will recover more money, no matter which collection agency they have used in the past.”
 QCI cites exclusive endorsements with many professional associations, including the Oregon Medical Association; the Oregon Dental Association; the Washington State Medical Association; the Thurston-Mason Counties Dental Society; the Clark County Dental Society; the Pierce County Dental Society; the Kitsap County Dental Society; and the Olympic Peninsula Dental Society.